MahammadRafi06/Migration_micro/my-website/docs/getting-started/platform-overview.md

     style F fill:#fecaca
 ```

-#### 🚨 High Latency
+#### High Latency
-Sending data back to a central cloud for processing introduces delays that are **unacceptable for real-time applications**.
+Sending data back to a central cloud for processing introduces delays that are unacceptable for real-time applications such as Industrial automation systems, Autonomous vehicles and Real-time analytics platforms

-*Examples:*
-- Industrial automation systems
-- Autonomous vehicles
-- Real-time analytics platforms

-#### 📡 Limited Bandwidth
+#### Limited Bandwidth
-Remote locations often have intermittent or low-bandwidth connectivity, making it **impractical to constantly stream large volumes of data** to the cloud.
+Remote locations often have intermittent or low-bandwidth connectivity, making it impractical to constantly stream large volumes of data to the cloud.

-#### 🔒 Security Concerns
+#### Security Concerns
 Data in transit or stored in centralized locations can be vulnerable to:
 - Interception during transmission
 - Centralized breach points
 - Compliance challenges

-#### ⚡ Operational Resilience
+#### Operational Resilience
-Many edge environments require applications to **function autonomously** even when disconnected from the central network.
+Many edge environments require applications to function autonomously even when disconnected from the central network.

 ### Armada's Solutions